 - Application materials will be evaluated on these criteria:

-- To ensure diversity in funding, CEAS will prioritise giving funding to libraries across all 16 Library Systems, with a wide range of populations served.
+- To ensure diversity in funding, CEAS will prioritize giving funding to libraries across all 16 Library Systems, with a wide range of populations served.

 - Demonstrated need to diversify the library collection and/or program offerings.

-- Click here for full details and ideas for materials and programing.
+- Click here for full details and ideas for materials.

 To apply, please fill out the short application form here.